Welcome to Shanghailander, the blog about Old Shanghai

 This blog is a work of passion, born out of my interest in the city of Shanghai.
 I came to Shanghai for the first time in 1998, having pictures of Tintin’s adventures “The Blue Lotus” in my head.
 I quickly realized that Tintin’s steps were long gone but something was happening in that part of the world that I could relate to after my stay in Central Europe.
 Society was changing really fast, people experiencing new freedom, all of it creating a very special climate over the city.
 Unfortunately, I did not stay in Shanghai more than two months at that time.

 It’s only in 2003 that Shanghai came to my scope again and I reached the Shanghai shores again in early 2004 coming from Budapest where I had lived for more than 6 years.
-My interest in the city and its past grew and I started collecting old books and documents from Shanghai colonial time, as well as modern books about old Shanghai.
-Just like in Central Europe, after years of ignoring or denying its brilliant past, Shanghai is slowly finding a term with it.
+My interest in the city and its past grew and I started collecting old books and documents from Shanghai concession time, as well as modern books about old Shanghai.
+Just like in Central Europe, after years of ignoring or denying its brilliant past, Shanghai is rediscovering it.
 Shanghainese are also re-appropriating this past that had been hidden or taken away.

 Hugues Martin / 马雨果